abbluiz/abbluiz.com/_i18n/en/_posts/2020-03-15-hello-world-in-5-different-languages.markdown

 * ["Hello, World!" in Python](#python)
 * ["Hello, World!" in C++](#cpp)

-I want to start with the first programming language I have ever learned and the first spoken language I have ever learned: C and Portuguese, respectively.
-If you are running Linux, you will also be able to see how to compile/run the code.
+I want to start with the first programming language I've learned and the first spoken language I've learned: C and Portuguese, respectively.
+If you're running a GNU/Linux distribution or another UNIX-like operating system, you may be able to see how to run the code.

 "Hello, World!" in C<a name="c"></a>
 ===

-C is a very simple, yet very powerful language, because it is what some developers call "low-level" language.
-That means it is closer of what a computer can understand and run by itself.
+C is a simple, yet extremely powerful language, because it is what some developers call "low-level" language.
+That means it is closer of what a computer can understand by itself.

-So here's the code necessary to display "Hello, World!" in Portuguese, using C language:
+So here's the code necessary to display "Hello, World!" in Portuguese, using the C language:

 {% highlight c %}
 #include <stdio.h>